jctillman/competitive_search/readme.md

 ## Advice

-1. There are all sorts of correct answers regarding the substance of the heuristic function.
-Make something up; so long as it passes the tests, it will probably work with minimax.
-Remember that the basic idea is just to roughly evaluate how good the state is.

-2. Minimax itself is a bit more rigid, but it only takes a few lines to implement.
+1. Any calls to "state" objects that you might need to make have already been made, with the value stored in some variable.

-3. Minimax alpha-beta pruning is a little harder to visualize, so don't feel discouraged if you have difficulty with it.
+2. Minimax alpha-beta pruning is hard, so don't feel discouraged if you have difficulty with it.
 It is only a few more lines than minimax itself, though, so if you're writing a lot you're probably going wrong.